twrchtrwyth/pelican/content/pages/home.md

 ---
-Title: The Centre of the Library
+Title: The Library's Centre
+Date: 2025-06-07
 URL:
 save_as: index.html
+Status: hidden
 Image: library_of_babel.png
 Caption: The Library is a sphere whose exact centre is any one of its hexagons.
 ---